 | Credit record damage | A fraud conviction can affect your ability to get loans and credit |

 Insurers actively investigate suspected fronting cases, particularly when claims are made.
 They look at things like where the car is kept overnight, who was driving at the time of an accident, and whether the declared usage matches reality.
 The small saving on premiums is never worth the legal and financial risks.
-For a deeper look at how insurers detect fronting and what happens if you are caught, see our full guide on car insurance fronting explained.
+For a deeper look, see our guide on car insurance fronting explained.

 For legitimate ways to bring your costs down, see our guide on how to lower your car insurance premium.

 Adding a named driver when you renew is often simpler and avoids the admin fee.
 When you receive your renewal quote, let your insurer know about the additional driver.
-This is also a good time to compare car insurance quotes from other providers to make sure you are getting the best deal with the named driver included.
+This is also a good time to compare car insurance quotes via Brumble to make sure you are getting the best deal with the named driver included.

 One of the biggest drawbacks of being a named driver is that you typically do not build your own no claims discount (NCD) while driving on someone else's policy.
 The main policyholder earns the NCD based on the overall policy performance.

 This matters because the no claims discount is one of the most valuable ways to reduce car insurance costs.
-After five years of claim-free driving, it can cut your premium by 60 - 75%.
+After five or more years of claim-free driving, it can cut your premium by up to 60%.
 If you are a named driver, you miss out on building this discount.
 For a full breakdown of how NCD works, see our guide on no claims bonus protection.

 If you only need to add someone to your car insurance for a short time, temporary car insurance might be a better option than adding them to your annual policy.

-Temporary cover (also called short-term car insurance) provides named driver insurance for as little as a single day, a weekend, a week, or up to several months.
+Temporary cover provides named driver insurance for as little as a single day, a weekend, a week, or up to several months.
 It works well for situations like lending your car to a friend for a trip, having someone drive while you recover from an injury, sharing driving on a holiday, or test driving a car you are buying privately.

 The main advantage of temporary car insurance is that it is a separate policy that sits alongside your main insurance.
 This means any claims do not affect your no claims discount.
 However, it is generally more expensive per day than annual cover, so it only makes sense for short periods.